 In many elevator and escalator accidents, the property owner had little or nothing to do with the accident.
 Elevators and escalators have many moving parts.
 Each part should be designed and manufactured with the proper care.
 Product liability laws are a bit complex.
 Negligence can be sought out in a number of situations.
 If the design of a part was found to be defective, it could constitute a lawsuit.
 If the manufacturer of a part was found to have deviated from a safe design and it led to serious injury, it could entitle the victim to damages.
 If the elevator or escalator failed to provide proper signage to warn users about the possible hazards while in use, it could call for the need for legal action.

 If you are hurt in an elevator or on an escalator and it was caused by negligence, you could be entitled to compensation.
 That said, when it comes to these particular accidents, it is important to contact an attorney who can effectively investigate your legal matter, seek out all liable parties, and zealously represent your interests in and out of court.
-If you need a dedicated legal team to help you through tough times, contact Timian & Fawcett, LLC.
+If you need a dedicated legal team to help you through tough times, contact the elevator accident lawyers here at Timian & Fawcett, LLC.